tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 #### Seven-Prayer Wrappings

-_Recharge 16+:_ Until the end of the battle, your attacks deal radiant damage, and once per round an enemy you hit with an attack takes 2d6 extra radiant damage (champion: 3d10 damage; epic: 4d12 damage).
+_Recharge 16+:_ Until the end of the battle, your attacks deal radiant damage, and once per round an enemy you hit with an attack takes 2d6 extra radiant damage, 3d10 damage at champion tier, and 4d12 damage at epic tier.

 **Quirk**: Uses phrases that piously invoke the gods.